- Published on

 - @pat_nadolny

-What’s harder to find is the perspective of a software engineer who’s actually in the trenches, shipping AI powered software into production.
+What’s harder to find is the perspective of a software engineer who’s actually shipping AI powered software into production.

-That’s what this blog is about: practical lessons from the field, written by someone who’s moved across disciplines and now spends every day building with AI.
+That’s what this blog is about.
+Practical lessons from the ground floor, written by someone who’s moved across disciplines and now spends every day building AI software.

 Who am I

-- I started as a mechanical engineer, learning design and systems thinking.
+- Mechanical Engineer: learning design and systems thinking

-- I pivoted into analytics consulting, where I taught myself to code on the job.
+- Data Analytics Consulting: where I taught myself to code on the job

-- I shifted again — growing into platform engineer and product lead building a suite of AI agents for data teams.
+- Platform Engineer: building a suite of AI agents for data teams

-The throughline: I’m not a specialist with a single path.
+I’m not a specialist in any single path.
 I’ve reinvented myself across disciplines, and AI engineering is my latest (and most exciting) evolution.

 Why this blog exists